Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 #### Matching messages to sagas

-But, wait a minute!
+Wait a minute!
 How can NServiceBus know that a saga instance already exists for a specific incoming message?

 We need to tell our saga how to recognize which messages are related to the same saga instance.
 When you made the `ShippingPolicy` saga inherit from the `Saga<T>` base class you were required to implement an abstract method provided by the base class: `ConfigureHowToFindSaga`.
 Now it's time to fill that in.